-Company obtains decision from Federal Court and is authorized to manipulate cannabis products
+Company obtains decision from Federal Court and is authorized to handle cannabis products

 Favorable decision to Biomagistral network allows the production of formulations with Cannabidiol under prescription

-“Implementing the prescription of Cannabidiol within compounding pharmacies opens up a vast universe of pharmaceutical possibilities," says Myrcieli Marconatto, the company's owner.
+"Implementing the prescription of Cannabidiol within compounding pharmacies opens up a vast universe of pharmaceutical possibilities," says Myrcieli Marconatto, owner of the company.

-According to Marconatto, another relevant aspect of the compounding's entry into this market is the more competitive price.
+According to Marconatto, another relevant aspect of the compounding entry into this market is the more competitive price.
 This reduces the cost of treatment for families that depend on it.

-"Every decision, every dialogue, and every advancement has a greater purpose: turning pain into results and empathy into action."
+"Every decision, every dialogue, and every advancement has a higher purpose: turning pain into results and empathy into action."

 The fight for access to cannabis products